samdavidge/.vim/README.md

 #### Initial setup - xdebug

 I have only tested this with xdebug installed in docker.
-I won't cover the xdebug instalation here, but here is an example `xdebug.ini`:
+I won't cover the xdebug installation here, but here is an example `xdebug.ini`:

 ```
 [XDebug]